 A string is an object which is used continuously in Java and this is why the String has exclusive handling in Java.
 Java has made the exclusive arrangement to store the string objects.
-String objects are stored in String Constant pool in heap memory.
+String objects are stored in String Constant pool in a heap memory.

 - The String class signifies the character strings.